 In a recent data published by HMRC around 47 million people have taxable income in the UK, out of which 31 million pay income tax as rest of the 16 million have income below the personal allowance threshold.
 Majority of these people pay their income tax through PAYE and are not required to submit a tax return.
 This is because the employer deducts the taxes from wages payment.
 Therefore, you will only be required to submit a self assessment tax return, if any of the following applies to you:

-Every year HMRC will send a notice to file tax return – to everyone in their Self Assessment system in April / May month .
+Every year HMRC will send a notice to file tax return – to everyone in their self-assessment system in april/may month .
 If you receive a tax return, or a notice to file on-line, you ought to finish a return and submit it to HMRC.
-This maybe the case even if you're an employee and all your income are taxed under PAYE.
-There is some exception to this rule which is given below.
+This maybe the case even if youre an employee and all your income are taxed under PAYE.

 Requesting HMRC to pull back a tax return